Chalarangelo/30-seconds-of-interviews/README.md

 #### Good to hear

-* Declarative programming often works with expressions.
+* Declarative programming often works with functions and expressions.
 Imperative programming frequently uses statements and relies on low-level features that cause mutations, while declarative programming has a strong focus on abstraction and purity.
 * Declarative programming is more terse and easier to process at a glance.